adrianoprezende/java-mongodb-redis-api/README.md

 4. Acess mongo express via: http://localhost:8086.

-5. Log with dev:dev! and create a database called 'catalog'.
+5. Log with admin:pass and create a database called 'catalog'.

 6. Start the application with Maven